-I am proud to announce my candidacy for Regent.
+I am proud to announce my candidacy as a Republican for CU Regent at large.
 I have enjoyed talking to all my supporters and I value all the encouragement I have received.

 I will bring to the Board of Regents a unique background, qualifying me to lead the board in academic and business decisions.

 I have served as a board member for five companies, both local and international: OptoElectronic Data Systems, Multiwave Networks, Network Photonics, DataPlay and KMLabs.

 I founded two companies, taking ONI Systems public, and serving as Chief Technology Officer at Network Photonics.

 I have sponsored University Research: my company, Network Photonics, sponsored R&D contracts supporting multiple professors at CU.

 Member of the Graduate Faculty, CU Boulder: 2008-2011